A High-Performance List Decoding Algorithm for Surface Codes with Erroneous Syndrome: Preliminaries

 \section{Preliminaries}

-\subsection{Stabilizer Codes and Surface Codes}
+\subsection{Stabilizer codes and surface codes}

-A general $[[n, k, d]]$ stabilizer code is a $2^k$-dimensional subspace of a $2^n$-dimensional Hilbert space, where the subspace is defined to be all states stabilized by $(n-k)$ independent stabilizer operators.
-This code can correct up to $\lfloor (d-1)/2 \rfloor$ Pauli errors, where $d$ is the minimum distance of the code.
-Usually, stabilizer code is defined by a set of stabilizer operators, which are a set of commuting operators that stabilize the code subspace.
-The stabilizer operators are Pauli operators, which are~(tensor) products of the identity operator $I$, the Pauli $X$ operator, the Pauli $Y$ operator, and the Pauli $Z$ operator.
-The error detection and correction for stabilizer codes can be performed by measuring the stabilizer operators and applying the error correction based on the measured syndrome. \footnote{The term ``syndrome'' stands for the eigenvalue of the stabilizer operators, which is similar to the classical syndrome.} The syndrome is denoted by $0$ and $1$ when the measured eigenvalue is $+1$ and $-1$, respectively.
+Usually, stabilizer code with parameters $[[n, k]]$ is defined by an Abelian subgroup $\mathcal{S}$ of the general Pauli group on $n$ qubits $\mathcal{G}_n$, which is a group of $n$-fold tensor product of Pauli matrices~($I$, $X$, $Y$ and $Z$ operators) together with multiplicative factors $\pm 1, \pm i$.
+The stabilizer group can be generated by $m = n-k$ generators, whose common eigenspace with eigenvalue $+1$ is the code space.
+It can be shown that this common eigenspace is a $2^k$-dimensional subspace of the $2^n$-dimensional Hilbert space~(the $n$-qubit space).
+If the code has a minimum distance of $d$, it is often denoted as $[[n, k, d]]$.
+This notation indicates that arbitrary errors affecting up to $\lfloor (d-1)/2 \rfloor$ qubits can be corrected.
+To correct qubit errors, the stabilizer generators are measured, and the measurement results, called the syndrome, are used to determine the recovery operation by decoding algorithms.
+By convention, the syndrome is represented as a binary string with components denoted by $0$ and $1$, which correspond to the eigenvalues $+1$ and $-1$ of the stabilizer operators, respectively.

-Surface codes are a special class of topological stabilizer codes that can be defined on a two-dimensional square lattice.
+General stabilizer codes are more challenging to implement and decode compared to topological codes like surface codes.
+A $[[2d^2 - 2d + 1, 1, d]]$ surface code is defined on a two-dimensional square lattice with side length $(d-1)$.

-When the designed distance is $d$, the surface code is with parameters $[[n = 2d^2 - 2d + 1, k = 1, d]]$.
-Each qubit is associated with an edge of the lattice, and the quantum state is encoded into the lattice.
-As shown in Fig.~\ref{fig: surface}, the surface code is defined by two types of stabilizers: the $X$-type stabilizer associated with a face $f$ and the $Z$-type stabilizer associated with a vertex $v$.
-The $X$- and $Z$-type stabilizers are defined as follows:
+The logical qubit is encoded into the lattice, whose edges are associated with physical qubits.
+As shown in Fig.~\ref{fig: surface}, the surface code is defined by two types of generators: the $X$-type stabilizer associated with a face $f$ and the $Z$-type stabilizer associated with a vertex $v$.
+For a face $f$ and a vertex $v$, the $X$- and $Z$-type stabilizers are formally defined as:

-where $\partial f$ denotes the set of edges around face $f$, $\partial e$ denotes the set of endpoints of edge $e$, and $X_e$~($Z_e$) denotes the Pauli $X$~($Z$) operator on the qubit associated with edge $e$.
-One can prove that all the $X$- and $Z$-type stabilizers defined above commute with each other, i.e.,
+where $\partial f$ denotes the set of edges around face $f$, $\partial e$ denotes the set of endpoints of edge $e$, and $X_e$~($Z_e$) denotes the Pauli $X$~($Z$) operator on the physical qubit associated with edge $e$.
+One can prove that all the $X$- and $Z$-type stabilizers commute with each other, i.e., for all faces $f, f'$ and vertices $v, v'$,

-where $[A, B] = AB - BA$ denotes the commutator of operators $A$ and $B$, and hence, the surface code is a quantum stabilizer code~\cite{lidar2013quantum}.
+where $[A, B] = AB - BA$ denotes the commutator of operators $A$ and $B$.
+This commutativity is essential for stabilizer code, as it ensures that stabilizer operators can be measured simultaneously without interfering with each other~\cite{lidar2013quantum}.